 4.3 Million Browsers Infected: Uncovering ShadyPanda's 7-Year Malware Campaign

 Summary: Recently, security firm Koi.ai released a bombshell report exposing a threat group named ShadyPanda.
 Over the past 7 years, this group has infected more than 4.3 million users by distributing malicious browser extensions through Chrome and Edge stores.
-The report indicates that multiple well-known extensions, including Clean Master, WeTab, and Infinity, have been used as spyware to collect sensitive data such as user browsing history, search records, and even cookies.
+The report indicates that multiple well-known extensions, including Clean Master, have been used as spyware to collect sensitive data such as user browsing history, search records, and even cookies.

 ShadyPanda Campaign Overview